nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/troubleshooting.md

 #### Description

-If using NGINX Gateway Fabric with NGINX Plus as the data plane, you will see the following error in the _nginx-gateway_ logs if you have not enabled usage reporting:
+If using NGINX Gateway Fabric with NGINX Plus as the data plane, you will see the following error in the _nginx-gateway_ logs if you have not enabled Usage Reporting:

 `usage reporting not enabled`

 #### Resolution

-To resolve this issue, enable usage reporting by following the [Usage Reporting]({{< relref "installation/usage-reporting.md" >}}) guide.
+To resolve this issue, enable Usage Reporting by following the [Usage Reporting]({{< relref "installation/usage-reporting.md" >}}) guide.